Frequently Asked Questions

 Twisted blades: Becoming increasingly popular.
 Jantex Gamma shape.

-2) Shaft section: Paddle shafts are generally round, but some are oval which some paddlers like as they feel it "locates" the shaft in their hands better.
+Paddle shafts are generally round, but some are oval which some paddlers like as they feel it “locates” the shaft in their hands better.
 Location bumps can also be added to round shafts if the user feels they want to go that way.
+Currently only Epic offer the oval shaft in our range.

-3) Feather angle: There is ongoing debate over feather angle: However all our paddles are available as adjustable angle so you can choose that yourself on whatever paddle you buy.
+There is ongoing debate over feather angle: However all our paddles are available as adjustable angle so you can choose that yourself on whatever paddle you buy.

 A1 - Fiberglass Polyester